KxSystems/docs/docs/ml/embedpy/index.md

 -   `.p.pycallable` (declare callable with foreign return)

-The result of each of these functions represents the same underlying Python function or method, but now callable in q.
+The result of each of these functions represents the same underlying Python function or method, but now callable in q, e.g.

-e.g.

 ```q
 q)np:.p.import`numpy